-ENGL 199-See General Usage Courses on pages 147-148.
+ENGL 199-See General Usage Courses on page 154.

 ENGL 251-252-253 SURVEY OF AMERICAN LITERATURE I-II-III (3 cr.)
-(3 cr.)
 (3 cr.)-Prerequisite ENGL 113 or departmental approval.
 American Literature from Colonial times to the present.
 Emphasis on the ideas, themes, and characteristics of our national literature.
 Lecture 3 hours per week.

 ENGL 261-262-263 SURVEY OF ENGLISH LITERATURE I-II-III (3 cr.)
-(3 cr.)
 (3 cr.)-Prerequisite ENGL 113 or departmental approval.
 A survey of major English writings from early times to the modern period.
 Emphasis on the ideas, themes, and characteristics of English literature.
 Lecture 3 hours per week.